jessamynsmith/Alexa/README.md

 So each folder in samples contains a Speechlet.java file.

-Also in the <strong>samples</strong> folder is a Launcher.java file built by ant using the <strong>build.xml</strong> file included:
+Also in the <strong>samples</strong> folder is a <strong>build.xml</strong> file for the ant build tool to use:

 ```
 <!-- Ant build script for compiling and running the Echo SDK samples. -->